1996yuwang/QuantumChem_example/README.md

 # QuantumChem_example
-#some examples in quantum chem problems
+Some examples in quantum chem problems.
+The calculation relies on pyscf package https://pyscf.org/index.html